soroel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-computes the absolute value of an integer
+prints last digit of a number